DigitalGlobe/gbdxtools/docs/vector_maps.rst

 ==============

 ``gbdxtools`` provides the ability to view MapBox GL interactive maps in IPython and Jupyter.
 These maps can include vector features and images.
-Vector features can be loaded from Vector Services queries, the geometry of images (via the __geo_interface) or could be the output of an analytical step.
+Vector features can be loaded from Vector Services queries, external GeoJSON files, or any other output that follows the GeoJSON structure such as the `Python Geospatial Protocol <https://gist.github.com/sgillies/2217756>`_.

 The vector map styles mirror their matching Mapbox GL styles - for more information see the `MapBox GL Style Specification <https://www.mapbox.com/mapbox-gl-js/style-spec/>`_.

+For these examples we show screenshots of the map viewer.

 Vector Mapping Basics
 ------------------------

-This example shows the basic use of ``gbdx.vectors.map()`` to display 100 DigitalGlobe aquisition footprints.
+This example shows the basic use of :meth:`gbdxtools.vectors.Vectors.map` to display 100 DigitalGlobe aquisition footprints.

 By default, basic styles are already defined for points, lines, and polygons, so you can add mixed features to the map without having to define any styles.